Frequently Asked Questions

 While there are no campus-wide eligibility requirements, individual faculty may have their own standards for students they will mentor.

-UROP Funding
+UROP Recognition and Funding

 How can I receive funding or recognition for my project?